Skip to content

 7. Investments: Emissions associated with the investments of a reporting company

 The GHG Protocol helps enterprises understand which emission categories are relevant for them and how to estimate emissions for each category.
-Companies bidding for government contracts worth over GBP 5 million are required to report five categories out of the above mentioned 15 categories.

-The exclusion of most types of Scope 3 emission categories in the UK means potentially significant amounts of emissions are not measured or reported to relevant authorities.
 Cutting emissions across all scopes, especially Scope 3, has significant benefits as regulators, investors, and consumers push towards a net zero economy.

 Picture5

 • Comply with regulations: Many countries have set limits and targets for greenhouse gas emissions, including Scope 3 emissions.
 Companies can avoid penalties or fines by measuring their emissions.
-Since 6 April 2022, over 1,300 of the UK’s largest registered companies have been required to disclose their climate-related information with greater consideration given to Scope 3 emissions.
-Central government departments and private sector organisations must report their Scope 1 and 2 emissions and of the sources of Scope 3 emissions, i.e., business travel.

 • Build investor confidence: As consumers make more sustainable purchases, businesses that have a lower carbon footprint will gain a competitive advantage.
 Investors increasingly scrutinise a company’s sustainability metrics when evaluating investments.

-• Manage the largest source of emissions: Scope 3 often contributes ~85% of an enterprise’s overall emissions*, and offers the biggest opportunity to reduce carbon footprint.
+• Manage the largest source of emissions Scope 3 often contributes ~85% of an enterprise’s overall emissions*, and offers the biggest opportunity to reduce carbon footprint.

-• Future-proof supply chains: Decarbonisation is a multi-year journey and reducing Scope 3 emissions is an important part of it.
+• Future-proof supply chains: Decarbonization is a multi-year journey and reducing Scope 3 emissions is an important part of it.
 Enterprises that track their Scope 3 emissions will move ahead of the curve and gain an early mover advantage when businesses inevitably pivot to a low-carbon economy.

 • Reduce carbon tax liability: Tax on carbon emissions may get more prevalent as countries commit to decarbonisation targets.
 Enterprises can lower their carbon risk by reducing their Scope 3 emissions.

-How can Terrascope help?
+How Can Terrascope Help?

-Terrascope enables organisations to track and measure emissions across their value chain and all GHG categories.
+Terrascope enables organizations to track and measure emissions across their value chain and all GHG categories.
 The SaaS-based platform helps large enterprises make data-driven decisions, set ambitious and realistic reduction goals, and start the journey to net zero with confidence.

 Book a demo with our emissions measurement expert now!